Abilene, Texas Population 2019

 Abilene’s population is primarily white, with this race accounting for over 78% of the total population.
-The remainder of the population is 8.81% black, 1.33% Asian, 8.73% another race, and 2.44% mixed race.
-Native Americans and Pacific Islanders each make up less than 1% of the population.
+The remainder of the community is 8.81% black, 1.33% Asian, 8.73% another race, and 2.44% mixed race.
+Native Americans and Pacific Islanders each makeup less than 1% of the population.
 Over 19% of residents are of Hispanic or Latino descent.
 There are more men than women residing in Abilene, with 101.1 men for every 100 women.
 People between the ages of 25 and 44 make up the largest age group, accounting for 28.9% of the total population.
 Over one-quarter of the population is under 18, while 12% are at least 65 years old.
 Over 15% of the population lives below the federal poverty line.

 In 1940, the city funded the purchase of enough land to provide a US Army base just outside of town.
-The base brought thousands of people to the area and helped strengthen the economy and the population during and after the Second World War.
+The station brought thousands of people to the area and helped strengthen the economy and the population during and after the Second World War.

 Population Growth in Abilene, TX

-Recent expansions in the city as well as initiatives to lure in new businesses have contributed to Abilene’s population growth.
+Recent expansions in the city, as well as initiatives to lure in new businesses, have contributed to Abilene’s population growth.
 While growth has slowed down since the population boom in the early 20th century, it is still steady, with the most recent estimates showing an increase of 4.4% since the last census in 2010.
 This indicates that Abilene is continuing to grow at a slower—but still steady—rate.

 |Year||Population||Growth||Annual Growth Rate|